Lawn care guides & articles

 Winter overseeding keeps San Antonio lawns green while warm-season grass is dormant.
 Here is the timing, process, and spring transition risk you need to know before deciding.

-Read articlePre-Emergent Timing in San Antonio: How to Get It Right Both Applications
+Read articlePre-Emergent & Weed Control Timing in San Antonio: Get Both Applications Right

 Pre-emergent herbicide works only if you time it right.
 Here is when to apply spring and fall pre-emergent in San Antonio and how to confirm the soil temperature window.

-Read articleSoil pH and Lawn Health in Texas: Why Your Grass Might Not Respond to Fertilizer
+Read articleSoil pH and Lawn Health in Texas: Why Fertilizer Fails and How a Pro Fixes It

 If your lawn stays yellow even after fertilizing, the problem might not be a nutrient shortage.
 It might be that the nutrients are locked up by high soil pH.
 Here is how to read it and fix it.

-Read articleSpring Lawn Care in San Antonio: The Right Steps and the Right Order
+Read articleSpring Lawn Care Service in San Antonio: The Right Steps in the Right Order

 Spring lawn care timing matters more than the products.
 Here is the sequence that gives San Antonio lawns the best start through green-up and into summer.